DSgenes/HR-Analytics/README.md

 # Power Query: Gathering & Transforming Data in Power BI

-# Step 1 : Load the workbook
+# Step 1 : Data Collection and Preparation

+  1. Load the workbook

-Import your dataset.
+  2. Import your dataset.

      • Download the Microsoft Excel workbook Attendance Sheet 2022-2023_Masked.xlsx.

      • At the top of the Power BI window, navigate to the Home ribbon tab.

      • In the Data group, select the Get Data option.
 Select Attendance Sheet 2022-2023_Masked.xlsx as the data source to import.

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/5e5f657883edf45a3d38d9c054b9147c648cfda8/Screenshot%201.png)

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/f6784b8601b981562a62e43e58bd05bbc79234fc/Screenshot%202.png)

+# Step 2: Data Analysis and Exploration

-# Step 2: Duplicate the Query
+# Duplicate the Query

 Now we're aiming to create a template in Power BI that can automatically apply transformations to new sheets (e.g., April, May, june, etc.) as they are added to your data in the future.
 This way, you don’t have to redo the transformation process every time a new sheet is added.
 You want